Gbelda/vue-boolflix/README.md

-Movie database website using Vue.Js.
+# Movie database website using Vue.Js with API.